MicrosoftDocs/biztalk-docs/his/core/how-to-create-the-5250-demonstration2.md

 ---
 description: "Learn more about: How to Create the 5250 Demonstration"
-title: "How to Create the 5250 Demonstration2 | Microsoft Docs" ms.custom: ""
+title: "How to Create the 5250 Demonstration2" ms.custom: ""
 ms.date: "11/30/2017"
 ms.prod: "host-integration-server"
 ms.reviewer: ""
 ms.suite: ""
-ms.tgt_pltfrm: ""
 ms.topic: "article"
-ms.assetid: 627b3644-8856-4f42-b7a8-f538541414d6
-caps.latest.revision: 3
-author: "christopherhouser"
-ms.author: "hisdocs"
-manager: "anneta"
 ---
 # How to Create the 5250 Demonstration
 The following procedure details creating the 5250 Demonstration.